Green Inventory Management for Fashion Retail - Case Study

 - +65% full cartons per replenishment order line

-- Operators will prepare on average +2.07 boxes more for the same picking route distance.
+- Operators will prepare, on average, 2.07 boxes more for the same picking route distance.

 This will reduce your human resources variable costs and help operators reach their targets with less effort.